-The following reviews are the completely subjective (and possibly ill-informed) opinions of the specific writer and do not necessarily reflect the views of the other members of Assaulted Fish.
-Once again, today’s reviewer is Kuan Foo.
+Note that the following reviews are the completely subjective opinions of the specific writers and do not necessarily reflect the views of the other members of Assaulted Fish.

 Gina Leon & Michael Germant in Gruesome Playground Injuries

 Gruesome Playground Injuries